openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## Contribute!

-If you would like to contribute to Parity Ethereum, please **fork it**, fix bugs or implement features, and [propose a pull request](https://github.com/OpenEthereum/open-ethereum/compare).
+If you would like to contribute to Open Ethereum, please **fork it**, fix bugs or implement features, and [propose a pull request](https://github.com/OpenEthereum/open-ethereum/compare).

 ### Labels & Milestones